LittleLightCz/Rojo/README.md

 ```
 ## Annotations overview
 Class annotations:
-- @Regex - here's where you specify your regexp pattern as String
+- @Regex - here's where you specify your regex pattern as String
 - @Flags - if you want to use flags such as Pattern.DOTALL etc.

 Field annotations:
 - @Regex - only for List type of fields which don't use the "nested class matching" (=class annotated by @Regex itself) as a generic type
 - @Group - group number that corresponds to the field
 - @DateFormat - this annotation is mandatory only for the Date type fields, where you have to specify the date format

-## Final words
-If you have any ideas how to enhance this library, you're welcome to do so, because it would be awesome, if we could make this an ultimate Java library for a regular expression parsing.
+- @Mapper - custom mapping of the matched group to your specified type